Think today’s freedoms are a given? Check out these shocking things women couldn’t do just 100 years ago.

-13 Things Women Weren’t Allowed to Do 100+ Years Ago
+13 Things Women Couldn’t Do 100+ Years Ago

 Easily obtain birth control

-Women today are free to use birth control if they wish, or forgo it if they don’t.
+Women today are free to use birth control if they wish or forgo it if they don’t.
 It’s their choice.
 But this wasn’t always the case.
-There was a time when birth control, or even information about birth control, was difficult for women to get.
+There was a time when obtaining birth control or even procuring information about it was one of the things women couldn’t do.
+Believe it or not, the first birth control pill wasn’t approved until 1960, so at the turn of the century, women relied on methods such as intrauterine devices and condoms—both of which were largely controlled and distributed by men.

-Divorce
+Divorce their partner

 Early in U.S. history, divorce was a tricky situation, especially if you happened to be a woman.
-Each state had different rules, and judges were allowed to exercise their own discretion when it came to the final decision as to whether or not a divorce would be granted.
+Each state had different rules, and judges were allowed to exercise their discretion when it came to the final decision as to whether or not a divorce would be granted.

 For instance, each state had different rules about how many times a man could physically abuse his spouse before she was allowed to divorce him.
 And in some states, divorce wasn’t legal at all.
 Believe it or not, South Carolina didn’t legalize divorce until 1949!
 So if you’re a woman who has made the personal choice to end her marriage, be grateful you live in modern times.